pirxthepilot/wtfis/README.md

 ### Shodan

-Shodan can be used to enrich the IP addresses (instead of IPWhois).
+Shodan can be used to show an IP's open ports or services, and OS in some results.
 Invoke with the `-s` or `--use-shodan` flag.

 ![](https://github.com/pirxthepilot/wtfis/blob/main/imgs/example-shodan.png?raw=true)